mcclaskey/batch_fslstats/README.md

 # batch_fslstats
 ### Get the mean value of a set of .nii files (using fslstats -M) and save the output to a .csv file
-batch_fslstats is a small set of functions that use fslstats to get mean values for a set of .nii files and compile output to a csv file.
+batch_fslstats is a small set of functions that call `fslstats -M` to get mean values for a set of .nii files and compile output to a csv file.
 Can be run on a Mac, Linux, or PC.

-The scripts currently only run the fslstats command `fslstats -M`.
+Mean values are calculated using the FSL call `fslstats -M`.
+This means that the output values are the mean intensity value of the .nii file, excluding empty voxels.
 [Read more about FSL here](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/).

 These functions work very quickly and require minimal coding knowledge, but some limited familiarity with unix to do the initial setup.
 Setup can be time-consuming if you need to do the entire thing (FSL can take a long time to install), but once installed, the scripts can process ~200 .nii files in 90 seconds.
 Your mileage may vary depending on your machine's resources.